bottkars/pcf-jump-azure/README.md

 PCF Operations Manager will be installed and configured using Pivotal [om cli](https://github.com/pivotal-cf/om).
 Optionally, PAS will be deployed using [om cli](https://github.com/pivotal-cf/om).
+## features
+- automated opsman deployment and configuration
+- pas infrastructure paving
+- autopilot for starting pas, mysql, rabbit and spring deployment
+- certificate generation using selfsigned or let´s encrypt certificates

-|## usage
+## usage
-create an .env file using the .env.example
+create an .env file using the [.env.example](/.env.example)
 the .env file requires at the following variables to be set:

 | variable                    | azure rm template parameter | default value     | mandatory         | description                                                                                                                                                     |